24 November 2025

 Category: Education

-Can you live at home while attending university, and still get the full student experience.
-Primary Education Studies student Sinead did just that - she shares her experiences of being a commuter student.
+Can you live at home while attending university, and still get the full student experience?
+Primary Education Studies student Sinead did just that.
+Here, she shares her experiences of being a commuter student.

 Moving away from home to go to university is a big decision for most people.
 For me, it worked better to stay home, and it could work for you.

-Before the pandemic, the timetable for the Accelerated Primary Education course was mostly planned as two lectures a day, about four days a week.
+The timetable for my course was mostly planned as two lectures a day, about four days a week.
 This allowed me to use the study areas, library, and often go and explore the city of Cambridge in the spare time between lectures.

 As far as actual travel goes, I use car and train.
-The train station is only a short walk away from the Helmore Building and passes quite a few coffee shops, which helps with the earlier mornings.
+The train station is only a short walk away from campus and passes quite a few coffee shops, which helps with the earlier mornings.
 As time went on, I began to car share with friends, making full use of the Cambridge Park and Ride system, again only a short walk away.

 It is also reasonable to consider the money this option may save.
-Only budgeting for university supplies, books etc., and travel, I have been able to put aside money for the Initial Teacher Training year.
+As I was only budgeting for university supplies, books etc, and travel, I have been able to put aside money for an Initial Teacher Training year.

-Throughout the course I have made great friends whom I see often (not in lockdown of course); taken up opportunities ARU has offered such as Study Skills Plus, the Welcome Buddy Scheme, and writing a blog; and have experienced the day and night life Cambridge has to offer.
+Throughout the course I have made great friends whom I see often; taken up opportunities ARU has offered such as Study Skills Plus, the Welcome Buddy Scheme, and writing a blog; and have experienced the day and night life Cambridge has to offer.

-I think it’s important to know your options as a student, being aware that living at home will not make your university experience any less exciting, and there is still full access to resources – such as the library, Career Centre, study skills help and a range of clubs/sports – even if you do not live on campus!
+I think it’s important to know your options as a student.
+Living at home will not make your university experience any less exciting, and there is still full access to resources – such as the library, Career Centre, study skills help and a range of clubs/sports – even if you do not live on campus!

 By Sinead